-The recipient (including commercial organizations) is responsible for compliance with the procurement standards identified in 2 CFR §§ 200.317-327.
+The recipient (including for-profit organizations) is responsible for compliance with the procurement standards identified in 2 CFR §§ 200.317-327.

-7 CIP is defined as real property that is in the process of being manufactured or fabricated but is not yet complete.
+&lt;sup>6 CIP is defined as real property that is in the process of being manufactured or fabricated but is not yet complete.
 WIP is defined as equipment that is in the process of being manufactured or fabricated but is not yet complete.
 CIP and WIP consist of the costs of direct materials, direct labor, direct purchased services and indirect costs, including general and administrative and overhead costs.
-Costs coded CIP or WIP should not be depreciated.
+Costs coded as such should not be depreciated.